 It’s hard to see in this picture but the Hollywood sign starts peeking from behind the buildings right after this part of the race…

-Then, I contemplated how I used to say I don’t like hugs when in reality I don’t like bad hugs.
+Then, over the next few miles… I contemplated how I used to say I don’t like hugs when in reality I don’t like bad hugs.
 That’s because Ben is the world’s best hugger and it spoiled me.
 If you are going to hug me should ideally be my size or bigger and really give a good squeeze or just let me skip it.
 Thanks.

 I hit a wall around mile 20 and wanted to walk because I was around a lot of runners who were majorly hitting their own walls.
 Boo!
 It was hard to push on when I felt like we were all fading.

 I finished my Clif shot (mocha for life) and just kept running.
 Finally, by some Christmas marathon miracle I got a second (or maybe third or fourth?) wind and felt great.
 The last three miles of the race I pushed it.
 I stopped looking at my watch hours before (probably around mile 8) because I wasn’t feeling great.
 So, I wasn’t sure what pace I was running but I figured it had to be faster than before!

 After the Surf City Marathon I sent my splits to SR and she said I’m the worst and went out too fast.
 So I was on a mission to do at least one of the last miles faster than the one before so I could text her and tell her I’m NOT the worst, maybe just the second worst.

 I really felt good the last 3 miles – it was weird.
 I was questioning if I saved too much in the tank.
 I don’t know where that 3rd wave of energy came from but I’m so happy with how I felt at the end.

 (Photo by Jonathan Moore/Getty Images for LA Marathon)